On a generalization of affinoid varieties

 \begin{defn} The category obtained by inverting quasi-isomorphisms of $\wtilde{\bAn}_k^\dagger$ is denoted $\bAn_k^\dagger$ and is called the \emph{category of $k$-dagger analytic spaces}. \end{defn}

-Clearly, the category of $k$-dagger affinoid spaces embeds faithfully in $\bAn_k^\dagger$.
-So, we can state the following corollary to the previous proposition, which is simply a more concise way to express how the localization we just defined acts.
+The category of $k$-dagger affinoid spaces embeds fully faithfully in $\bAn_k^\dagger$.
+We can state the following corollary to proposition \ref{prop:quasi_iso}, which is simply a more explicit way to describe the localization we just defined.

 \begin{cor} Let $(X, A, \tau), (X', A', \tau')$ be two $k$-dagger analytic spaces, then